Skip to content

 return res.json({ ...catalog, cache: "none" });

-}, "ResponseCache:60");
+}, ["ResponseCache:60"]);

-1. ResponseCache (60 seconds): The entire HTTP response is cached.
-No JavaScript code runs at all.
+1. Response cache (60 seconds): the entire HTTP response is cached.
+The handler does not run.

-The first visitor after a full cache expiry waits 800ms.
+The first visitor after a full expiry waits 800ms.
 Everyone else gets the response in under 5ms.

-12. Exercise: Cache an Expensive Product Listing Endpoint
+11. Exercise: Cache an Expensive Product Listing Endpoint

 Requirements